cleverguns/Java-Minecraft_Plugin/README.md

 # Java-Minecraft_Plugin
-This is a TS made simple project for Minecraft plugin
+This is the my first Minecraft server Plugin

+Tech Stack: TS